 Adult learners can also take the same educational training, which we refer to as Natural Resources Core Education class, for professional and personal development only.
 This is the non-volunteer option.

-Naturalist Core Education Training is the first step to becoming an Extension Master Naturalist.
-The next training is scheduled for fall 2025.
-Complete details coming soon.
-To have an idea of what the training schedule may look like, you can view last years details below.
+Master Naturalist Core Education Training is the first step to becoming an Extension Master Naturalist.
+The next training is scheduled for September 28 - October 2, 2026.

 Green Connections Newsletter